erobertorichiardone/vindriktning_7s_bme280/README.md

-# espriktning bme280
+# Vindriktning MQTT + Display + BME280

-ESP8266 based board replacement for Vindriktning with PM1006 and BME280 sensors
+ESP8266 commercial board to display and log IKEA Vindriktning sensor values plus BME280 temperature, humidity and pressure measurements.

 All started from Hypfer to send PM2.5 values to MQTT server